 Pool Filter Sand

 Pool filter sand is another popular option for basketball bases.
-It is sand used in swimming pool filters, making it denser and more stable than play sand.
+Sand is used in swimming pool filters, making it denser and more stable than play sand.
 Basketball bases can be safely filled with pool filter sand, as it is typically free of debris and clean, making it a suitable choice.
 It is also more affordable than silica sand, making it a popular option for those on a budget.

 How Much Quantity Of The Sand Fill In The Portable Basketball Hoop?